markjamesm/markjamesm.github.io/aboutme.md

 subtitle: Get to know me
 ---

-My name is Mark-James McDougall, and I'm a creative professional and freelance developer from Montreal, Canada.
-I have experience with:
+My name is Mark-James McDougall, and I'm a creative professional from Montreal, Canada.
+I work as a Webmaster for McGill University and have experience in:

 - UI/UX
 - Digital Marketing (SEO & SEM)